Drywall Repair After Leak

 Frequently Asked Questions

 Yes, in most cases.
-Once the leak is fixed and the area is dry enough, the ceiling can usually be patched or the affected drywall can be replaced, then texture-matched and prepped for paint or painted.
+Once the leak is fixed and the area is dry enough, the ceiling can usually be patched or the affected drywall replaced, then texture-matched and prepped for paint or painted.

 Not always.
 If the drywall stayed firm and did not swell, patching and proper sealing can work.
 If it is soft, sagging, bulging, or delaminating, replacement is usually the correct call.